This article was originally published on Nov. 28, 2017, and was updated on April 6, 2020.

 - Timeliness — Does your business relate to any major events or holidays?
 Plan content specific to those times of year to capitalize on the surge in interest.

 - Evergreen content — What can you create that’s valuable all year long, and for many years to come?
 Sprinkle a few of these in each month.
-Learn more about evergreen content in Copyblogger’s 20 Types of Evergreen Content That Produce Lasting Results for Your Business.

 - Competitors — What are your competitors talking about?
 What types of content are they creating?
 If they make a lot of infographics that always get a lot of engagement and shares, perhaps you need to add infographics to your content calendar.

-Before you go publishing every blog post you can possibly squeeze out, remember two important details:
+So before you go publishing every blog post you can possibly squeeze out, remember two important details:

 Quality always wins over quantity — Producing 16 half-baked blog posts each month won’t likely result in a huge jump in traffic because Google will see that the content is not valuable.